haonguyen1915/cachine/INTERFACE.md

 ## Semantics

 - get: `cache.get(key, default=None)` returns `default` on miss; use `exists(key)` to disambiguate missing vs stored `None`.
  - Keys: `str` keys only; normalized as provided (no implicit lowercasing).
 Recommend a stable prefix/namespace per app.
+The decorator’s default auto‑key includes the fully qualified function name (`module.qualname`) plus normalized args/kwargs.
 - TTL: accepts `int` seconds or `datetime.timedelta`.
 A `ttl <= 0` deletes the key (no-op if missing).
 TTL rounding is to whole seconds.
 - Deletes: `cache.delete(key)` returns `bool` indicating if the key existed.
 - Counters: `cache.incr(key, delta=1, ttl_on_create=None)` returns the new integer value. `decr(key, delta=1)` is an alias for `incr(delta=-delta)`.